1. Mount Snowden

 Two of Snowdonia's best attractions are devoted to it.

-The National Slate Museum at Llanberis offers the 'To Steal a Mountain' multimedia show, an operational slate workshop (complete with foundry, forge, steam locomotive, and the largest working waterwheel in the country) and a terrace of recreated houses dating from the Golden Age of Slate (1861), the Penrhyn Strike (1901), and the closing of Wales' last quarry (1969).
+At the National Slate Museum at Llanberis you can watch craftsmen as they demonstrate traditional skills, see an operational slate workshop (complete with foundry, forge, steam locomotive, and the largest working waterwheel in the country) and a terrace of recreated houses dating from the Golden Age of Slate (1861), the Penrhyn Strike (1901), and the closing of Wales' last quarry (1969).

 The Snowdonia Slate Trail